top of page

 DROP BAGS HERE

 From Camp Branch you will return to 25A and turn RIGHT.
-Proceed 4.3 miles and turn into Swift Creek Conservation area 25A Connector, a dirt shell road.
+Proceed 4.3 miles and turn RIGHT into Swift Creek Conservation Area, a dirt shell road.
 From here, drive straight back (do not turn down any roads).
-You will dead end into our aid station.
+You will come to a T intersection.
+Go left (still dirt road) .35 miles and take the first right.
+This will dead end into wooden fencing with the Florida Trail on the other side of it.
 Lots of parking on the shell road - ALL VISITORS - please park on same side of the road.

 Mile 23.5